 Frothy Monkey – this coffee shop/restaurant is open all hours of the day, but we stopped by for breakfast.
 The oatmeal was delicious and the biscuits and gravy were to die for!
 Know that the portion sizes are big, so take that into account when ordering.

 Lupi’s Pizza Pies – this place has an eclectic vibe, with a friendly staff and delicious made to order pizza, calzones, and lasagna.
-Located on Broad Street, not far from the Tennessee Aquarium, it’s a good spot for lunch or dinner.
+Located on Broad Street, not far from the Tennessee Aquarium, this was one of our favorite Chattanooga downtown restaurants.